Explainable Visual Anomaly Detection via Concept Bottleneck Models: Introduction

-This work, to the best of our knowledge, is the first to test the adaptation of \acp{CBM} to the Visual Anomaly Detection scenario.
-This adaptation is not straightforward, and a series of challenges have been tackled: \\ (i) \textbf{\ac{CBM} models require a \textit{Concept Dataset} for training}, where each sample is annotated with a set of concepts from a predefined concept vocabulary.
-However, no such dataset currently exists for \ac{VAD}.
-Therefore, to adress this gap, we propose an automated pipeline for extracting meaningful concepts and annotating state-of-the-art industrial datasets with them, leveraging the capabilities of \acp{VLM}.
+\item \textbf{Adaptation of \acp{CBM} to \ac{VAD}.} To the best of our knowledge, this work is the first to successfully adapt \acp{CBM} to the \ac{VAD} scenario.
+This adaptation is non-trivial and requires addressing several challenges.\ \acp{CBM} require a \textit{Concept Dataset} for training, where each sample is annotated with concepts from a predefined vocabulary.
+Since no such dataset exists for \ac{VAD}, to conduct an extensive evaluation of our method, we adopt an automated, VLM-based pipeline for extracting meaningful concepts and annotating industrial images.
+This is an existing approach for \acp{CBM} literature in other domains~\cite{oikarinen2023label,yang2023language,srivastava2024vlg}.
+We publicly release the resulting Concept Datasets for three major industrial \ac{VAD} benchmarks (MVTec AD, VisA, and Real-IAD) to facilitate future research, along with all code (see Supplementary Material) used for the experiments.

-(ii) Unsupervised \ac{VAD} approaches have the advantage of providing a pixel-level visualization of the area of the anomaly, which standard \acp{CBM} do not, since \textbf{they are limited to sample-level predictions}.
-We thus extend the \ac{CBM} architecture to provide not only concept-based explanations but also visual explanations using the student-teacher paradigm alongside the concept extractor.

-(iii) Current state-of-the-art \ac{VAD} models assume to have only normal images during training, but \textbf{\acp{CBM} need both normal and anomalous images to be trained}.
-We introduce a pipeline for generating synthetic anomalies, enabling effective concept learning while minimizing dependence on rare and difficult-to-acquire anomalous samples.
+\item \textbf{Evaluation of supervision regimes} and synthetic anomaly generation.
+Since real anomalies are typically scarce and expensive to collect, we benchmark multiple training settings with varying levels of anomalous data availability: full supervision with all real anomalies, weakly supervised settings with few real samples, and settings that rely exclusively on synthetically generated defects produced by a dedicated pipeline.
+This provides a thorough analysis of the performance-labeling effort trade-off, while allowing us to progressively reduce the reliance on real anomalous data and move closer to the standard \ac{VAD} paradigm.

+\item \textbf{Dual-branch architecture} for concept-level and pixel-level explanations.
+Unsupervised \ac{VAD} approaches provide pixel-level anomaly localization, a capability that standard \acp{CBM} lack since they are limited to sample-level predictions.
+We propose a novel two-branch architecture: a supervised \ac{CBM} branch that delivers concept-level explainability, and a visual branch that provides pixel-level anomaly localization.
+This combination pairs the semantic richness of concept-based explanations with the spatial precision of anomaly heatmaps.

+\item \textbf{Cross-dataset robustness evaluation.} We validate our approach across three established industrial \ac{VAD} benchmarks, MVTec AD, VisA, and Real-IAD, demonstrating the generalizability and robustness of the proposed method across diverse industrial domains and defect types.